openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   Generally, users with this flag set to 1 are either edX partner managers responsible for course delivery, or edX developers who need access for testing and debugging purposes.
-Users who have ``is_staff`` = 1 have Admin privileges on all courses and can see additional debug information on the Instructor Dashboard.
+Users who have ``is_staff`` = 1 have Admin privileges on all courses and can access additional information in the LMS by selecting **Instructor**.

 .. note::
      This designation has no bearing on a user's role in the discussion